mathewgomas-alfred/mathewgomas.io/untranslatable_pages/building_krita.rst

     env.bat
     c:\dev\i\bin\krita.exe

-Building on macOS
+Building on MacOS
 -----------------

-We will build Krita on macOS with the same scripts that are used to build the nightly builds and the releases.
+We will build Krita on MacOS with the same scripts that are used to build the nightly builds and the releases.
 We will *NOT* be building krita from within XCode, but from within the terminal.

 Prequisites
 ~~~~~~~~~~~